 Delegate low priority actions to those more suited and inspired to do them.
 Give others the opportunity to shine and you the opportunity to be set free.
 Doing what you love and delegating what others would love, liberates all.

-If you find somebody who loves doing it, you are less likely to have to micromanage it going forwards.
+If you find somebody who loves and finds meaning in doing it, you are less likely to have to micromanage it going forwards.
 You can then release it and get on with what really produces, what really serves, and what is really meaningful to you.

 But until you can delegate, it’s wise to put a system together temporarily, while you’re doing low priority things until you can find the person to delegate it to.
 I recommend linking the lower priority actions to your highest values.
 Ask yourself; ‘How specifically is doing this action temporarily, until I can delegate it, helping me fulfill my highest values?’